Deathbed confession: Judaism

 The Talmud teaches that "if one falls sick and his life is in danger, he is told: 'Make confession, for all who are sentenced to death make confession.'"
 Masechet Semachot adds, "When someone is approaching death, we tell him to confess before he dies, adding that on the one hand, many people confessed and did not die, whilst on the other, there are many who did not confess and died, and there are many who walk in the street and confess; because on the merit of confession you will live."

-Native American spirituality

-Many tribes of Native Americans have similar views regarding death.
-Death is seen as a natural transition, and a part of life.
-The world is seen as an interconnected web, and a person is an extension of the web, as well as all other life.
-Many tribes believe that after death, the components of a person are returned to the web of life.
-Making this transition smoothly is important to both the dying and the loved ones left behind after they have passed on.
-Ensuring that there are no secrets remaining is vital to a transition back to the web of life.

 Law

+England and Wales

+Deathbed confessions are known as 'dying declarations' and constitute an exception to hearsay.
+Such declarations are only valid if made by a victim of an unlawful killing who is aware of their impending death.
+The declaration must also be complete (so it cannot be interrupted by the victim falling unconscious, for example) and relate to the circumstances of the victim's death.
+If admitted in a jury trial, the jurors must be warned that the declaration was not subject to cross-examination.